Ensemble Methods

 Sequentially train models, focusing on previously misclassified examples:

-Algorithm: Initialize weights: [mathematical expression] for [mathematical expression]
+Algorithm: Initialize weights: for

 1. Train weak learner: